kimfrana/kimfrana/README.md

 - 👋 Hi, I’m @kimfrana  :smile_cat:
 - 👀 I’m interested in learn how things work and create useful things for ppl
-- 🌱 I’m currently learning all bout React and JS
+- 🌱 I’m going deeper in React and JS
 - 💞️ I’m looking to collaborate on ... they ways that u can make a good coffee :coffee: :ok_hand: hahah
 - 📫 You can reach me in kimfkunz@gmail.com